How do you choose colours?

 „Hardware“

-Unfortunately, it is not to be underestimated how some colours change in certain combinations.
+Unfortunately, it should not be underestimated how some colours change in combination with others.

 Silver, for example.
-In my Winter Wonderland blanket, in combination with white and other greys, it really looks silver.
+In my Winter Wonderland blanket, in combination with white and other greys, it looks really silver.
 In the combination shown above, with different shades of apricot and rose, it looks more bluish.
-At least for me, these effects are difficult to perceive on the screen.
-I have a better idea of them when I actually have the colours in front of me, in reality … My lack of imagination again …
+At least for me, these effects are difficult to predict on the screen.
+I can imagine them better when I actually have the colours in front of me, in reality … My lack of imagination again …

-Actually I am keen on those beautiful yarn pegs you see all over the internet.
-But all the ones I have found so far are quite expensive, not for the pegs but for shipping costs to my country.
-So I had the idea of making some swatches of my own – starting with the colours from my stash.
+I’m actually really keen on those beautiful yarn pegs that you see everywhere on the internet.
+But all the ones I’ve found so far are pretty expensive – not for the pegs but for the shipping costs to my country.
+So I came up with the idea of making a few swatches myself – initially with the colours from my stash.

 One day I saw a post by a lady who creates beautiful scrapbooks for her projects.
 I have unfortunately forgotten her name, otherwise I would credit her here.
 She had made little crochet squares that she could pin back and forth as she wished.
-This gave me the idea to do the same to put my colours together.
+This gave me the idea to do the same to put my colours together – without a scrapbook though.

-They are also just great to play around with, take pictures of colour choices and so on.
+These squares are also ideal for playing with, trying out and photographing colour combinations and so on.
 Without having a scrapbook the only problem is the allocation of details such as brand and colour code.
-At first I thought of putting a little label on each square so that I could write down all the important details.
-But somehow it was too uncomfortable for me.
+At first I thought about labelling each square with a small label so that I could write down all the important details.
+But somehow that was too impractical for me.

 So I switched to wooden sticks.
 I label them with shade number and name and wrap the thread around them.
-This is done in no time and on the backside of the stick is enough space to note the brand.
+This is done in no time and there’s enough space on the back of the stick to write down the brand.

-My pile is growing but I still have a long way to go.
-I was not aware that I have already so many colours in my stash.
-And every time I order yarn I take an extra ball of one or two colours that I don‘t own so far but might use in one of my future projects.
-I am on a good way to create my own collection!
+My pile is growing, even though I’m not finished yet.
+I had no idea that I already had so many colours in my stash.
+Every very time I order yarn now, I pick an extra ball of one or two colours that I don‘t have yet but might use in one of my future projects.
+I’m well on my way to building up my own collection!

 One thought on “How do you choose colours?”